-An email sent to staff by company founder James Dyson, which has been seen by our sister title Auto Express, reads: "The patents certainly don’t reveal what our vehicle will really look like but they provide a glimpse of some of the inventive steps that we are considering.
+An e-mail sent to staff by company founder James Dyson, which was seen by our sister title Auto Express, reads: "The patents certainly don’t reveal what our vehicle will really look like, but they provide a glimpse of some of the inventive steps that we are considering.

 "They suggest some of the ways in which this vehicle could differ from the status quo and depict a vehicle which has been developed, from the bottom up, with range and efficiency in mind from the outset."

 The drawings indicated space left for batteries below the interior, combined with a fairly reclined seating positions, plus a reasonably low roofline and centre of gravity to give the profile of a coupe-SUV.

 Documents accompanying the drawings stated: “The ground clearance of the vehicle in the illustrated embodiment is about 300mm, which is comparatively high as compared to saloon or sedan-like vehicles, although the front row of passengers are supported within the vehicle in a more low-down, sedan-like seating position”.

 A long wheelbase of around 3.2-3.3 metres was indicated in the patent documents, while other dimensions mentioned in the documents include a height of between 1.6 and 1.8 metres, and an overall length of between 4.7 and 5.1 metres.